Brewing Guides (6)

 When the brewing is complete and you’re ready to separate the grounds from the cold brew, you’re going to need a filter of some sort.
 Any old regular coffee filter or cheesecloth will do.
 Once, I was desperate and used a clean shirt.
 Like I said, there’s some flexibility here.

 The french press is convenient because it comes with the filter built-in, but sometimes I want a cleaner cup (tiny grounds sometimes get through the french press filter).
-To filter the smaller particles out I typically pour the liquid through a pour over cone filter for that extra clean body.
+To filter the smaller particles out I typically pour the liquid through a pour over dripper for that extra clean body.

 Regular coffee filters won’t cost you more than a few dollars at the nearest supermarket, but it sure is nice having that pour over cone (plus, it allows me to make pour over coffee).